 Dry storage zones

-💡 Example dry storage:
+?
+Example dry storage:

-- High shelves: light products (pasta, rice)
+- High shelves: lightweight products (pasta, rice)

-- Eye level: daily-use spices and sauces
+- Eye level: frequently-used spices and sauces

-- Low shelves: heavy products (cans, bottles)
+- Low shelves: heavy items (cans, bottles)

 - Dark corner: wine and olive oil (light-sensitive)

-- Zone A - Dry basics: Grains, pasta, rice, flour
+- Zone A - Dry basics: Grains, pasta, rice, flour stored in airtight containers

 ⚠️ Attention: